JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/tutorial.md

 ```

 ### Limited-memory partitioned quasi-Newton operators
-These operators are made to apply the partitioned quasi-Newton methods to the partially separable function with large elements, whose element-Hessian approximations can't be store by dense matrices.
+These operators are made to apply the partitioned quasi-Newton methods to the partially-separable function with large elements, whose element Hessian approximations can't be store by dense matrices.
-The limited-memory partitioned quasi-Newton operators allocate for each element-Hessian approximation a quasi-Newton operator LBFGS or LSR1 defined in [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl).
+The limited-memory partitioned quasi-Newton operators allocate for each element Hessian approximation a quasi-Newton operator LBFGS or LSR1 defined in [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl).
 It defines three approximations:
 - PLBFGS, each element approximation is a `LBFGSOperator`;
-- PLSR1, each element approximation is a `LSR1Operator` (issue in LinearOperator.jl);
+- PLSR1, each element approximation is a `LSR1Operator`;
 - PLSE, each element approximation may be a `LBFGSOperator` or `LSR1Operator`.

 Contrary to the partitioned quasi-Newton operators, each partitioned limited-memory quasi-Newton operators has a different type